LoonyPandora/Dancer-Session-DBI/README.markdown

 Look for a session with the given id.

 Returns the session object if found, `undef` if not.
-Logs a warning if the session was found, but could not be deserialized.
+Logs a debug-level warning if the session was found, but could not be deserialized.

 ## destroy()

-Remove the current session object from the database..
+Remove the current session object from the database.

 # SEE ALSO